American Samoa's at-large congressional district

 American Samoa's at-large congressional district encompasses the entire U.S. territorial region of American Samoa.
 The territory does not have a voting member of Congress but does elect a delegate who can participate in debates and vote in committees of which they are a member.
 Amata Coleman Radewagen is the current delegate of the islands.

+Delegates at-large

-From 1970 to 1978, American Samoa elected an unofficial delegate-at-large in four-year terms to lobby for formal admission to the House of Representatives; they were A. U. Fuimaono from 1971 to 1975, A. P. Lutali from 1975 to 1979 (simultaneously serving in the American Samoa Senate from 1977), and Fofō Sunia from 1979 to 1981 (when the delegate was formally recognized by Congress).
+From 1970 to 1978, American Samoa elected an unofficial delegate-at-large in four-year terms to lobby for formal admission to the House of Representatives until the delegate was formally recognized by Congress.